Artessay/Artessay/README.md

 ### About Me

 Hello!
-I’m Rihong, a student at the School of Computer Science at Peking University.
-My research interests mainly focus on **Big Data**, **Computer Vision** and Retrieval-Augmented Generation for Large Language Model.
+I’m Rihong, a graduate student majoring in computer science and technology.

+Currently, my research mainly focuses on real-time object detection and multi-agent learning.

 I am passionate about exploring the latest advancements in these fields and applying them to solve real-world problems.

 <!---
+My research interests mainly focus on **Big Data**, **Computer Vision** and **Retrieval-Augmented Generation** for Large Language Model.

 ### Research Interests

 * Real-time Data Warehouse Engine